Bugs, mold and mildew found in Boar's Head plant linked to deadly listeria outbreak

 Last month, Boar's Head recalled all of the deli meats made at its plant in Jarratt, Virginia, after a listeria outbreak was blamed on products distributed from the site.

-The outbreak has grown to 57 hospitalizations in more than a dozen states linked to recalled products from the plant.
-At least eight deaths have now been reported, including new fatalities linked to the outbreak in recent days from Florida, Tennessee, New Mexico and South Carolina.
+The outbreak has grown to 57 hospitalizations in 18 states linked to recalled products from the plant.
+At least nine deaths have now been reported, including two in South Carolina and one each in Illinois, New Jersey, Virginia, Florida, Tennessee, New Mexico and New York.

-"This is the largest listeriosis outbreak since the 2011 outbreak linked to cantaloupe," the CDC said Wednesday.
+"This is the largest listeriosis outbreak since the 2011 outbreak linked to cantaloupe," the Centers for Disease Control and Prevention said Wednesday.

 Samples from unopened products distributed from the Boar's Head plant were found by authorities in multiple states to be contaminated with the bacteria Listeria monocytogenes.
 Genetic sequencing linked the bacteria from the products to the strain driving the outbreak.